johnwight/Adobe-AEM-with-DTM-and-Analytics/README.md

     ![create box](https://user-images.githubusercontent.com/29133525/34695269-6f46eda6-f487-11e7-923b-44d36795d641.png)

-1. On the Dynamic Tag Management Settings box that appears in DTM Settings, provide the following information.
+1. On the Dynamic Tag Management Settings box that appears in DTM Settings, provide the following information:

+* API Token
+* Company
+* Property

     1. The API token.
 To retrieve the API token, return to the DTM Dashboard and click the Embed tag for the property you created.